 Resolves as follows:

-Any future catch limits recommended by the Joint IATTC-WCPFC Northern Committee Working Group on Pacific bluefin tuna shall consider the historical proportional fishery impacts on SSB between fisheries in the EPO and fisheries in the WCPO, and the IATTC shall consider a more equitable balance of catch among Members that is reflective of historical harvest in Members’ respective EEZs in the EPO.
+Any future catch limits shall be considered in cooperation between the IATTC and the WCPFC taking into account the historical proportional fishery impacts on SSB between fisheries in the EPO and fisheries in the WCPO, and the IATTC shall consider a more equitable balance of catch among Members that is reflective of historical harvest in Members’ respective EEZs in the EPO.

 The following paragraphs apply to 2025-2026:

 The Commission shall implement this Resolution in accordance with the long-term management objectives of Pacific bluefin tuna in paragraph 4 of Resolution C-23-01 [Amendment to Resolution C-21-01].

+[Each CPC shall report its sport fishery catches annually by June 30.
+Each CPC shall ensure that catches of Pacific bluefin tuna by sportfishing vessels operating under its jurisdiction are constrained in a manner consistent with commercial fisheries, taking into account increasing catch by the sport fishery in recent years. ]

 During 2025-2026, in the IATTC Convention Area, combined total commercial catches of Pacific bluefin tuna by all CPCs shall not exceed the catch limit of 11,985 metric tons.
 The biennial catch limits for each CPC are specified below in paragraph 5.
 Within each biennium, CPCs also shall not exceed a one-year maximum catch limit, as specified below in paragraph 5.